The New Standard For Recovery

 One significant side effect of regular substance abuse is damaged or impaired cognitive function that can significantly impact perception of the world, effective processing of information and likelihood of recovery.
 The natural process of recovering from this impairment takes months or even years, and the difficulty such impairment creates is one of the leading reasons that there is such a high recidivism rate among those who struggle with substance abuse.

 Fortunately, many negative effects can be reversed in rehab.
-Keep reading to find out how neurocognitive therapy at St. Gregory Retreat Centers can increase the likelihood of recovery.
+Keep reading to find out how neurocognitive therapy at St. Gregory Recovery Center can increase the likelihood of recovery.

 Your Brain, By Design

 Your brain is a complex, sophisticated communication system.
 Highly specialized neurons, an estimated 86 billion of them, receive, process and transmit information.

 Messages are sent from cell to cell by neurotransmitters.
 These natural brain chemicals, released at just the right time and in just the right doses, define your experience of life.
 Some, such as dopamine, cause pleasure.
 Others decrease your perception of pain or give you a boost of energy when you need it.
 Still others file and store each and every memory in order of priority.

 You can thank neurotransmitters for the pleasure you feel when you sink your teeth into your favorite pizza.
 When your brain is up to speed, you don’t laugh out loud at a funeral or fall asleep when you hear an intruder breaking in.